 Another fascinating feature of Lightworks is its ability to allow users to have multiple workspaces called rooms, and that too inside a single project.
 This appears to be extremely useful when users are working on large projects and need to divide their work into different stages.
 The rooms can simultaneously be worked on without disrupting any work being done in other rooms.
 The image below as reference:

 (c) Wide array of Video and Sound Effects

 Lightworks’ powerful nature can be seen by its collection of effects and filters bundled together inside of it.
-From color filters to styling, Lightworks has abundance of tools for users to use.
-Furthermore, it also has several transitions such as blend or dissolve that can easily be mixed together.
+Lightworks has an abundance of tools such as styling and color filtering, and many more.
+Furthermore, it also has several transitions such as blending or dissolves that can easily be mixed together.

 Along with this, Lightworks has a separate sound effects tab which itself has numerous amazing filters to its name.

 (d) Backup System